kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

-Similar to the Rule #3 for APIs, if CLI element is being replaced with the alternative implementation, such as by renaming an existing element, or by switching to use configuration sourced from a file instead of command line argument, that recommended alternative must be of the same or higher stability level.
+Similar to the Rule #3 for APIs, if CLI element is being replaced with the alternative implementation, such as by renaming an existing element, or by switching to use configuration sourced from a file instead of a command line argument, that recommended alternative must be of the same or higher stability level.

 **Rule #6: Deprecated CLI elements must emit warnings (optionally disable)